simonmichael/hledger_site/src/1.52/hledger.md

 | `Gain`       | `G` | capital gains/losses (subtype of Revenue)        |

 As a convenience, hledger will detect most of these types automatically from english account names.
+(All except Gain.
+For more about Gain, see [Gain postings](#gain-postings).)
 But it\'s better to declare them explicitly by adding a `type:` [tag](#tags) in the account directives.
 The tag\'s value can be any of the types or one-letter abbreviations above.

 Here is a typical set of account type declarations.
 Subaccounts will inherit their parent\'s type, or can override it: